Console vs. PC gaming

 PC - When playing a game on a PC, you're most likely using a keyboard and mouse, but you can also use a gamepad.
 Also, a PC can support any input device, regardless of the game.
 For consoles, other input devices, like a steering wheel, may be available, but only if it's designed into the game by the developer.

-Bottom line: No clear winner for this category, as it depends on the player.
-Many players prefer the gamepad, because it's portable and easy to use.
-The keyboard and mouse, however, offer more customization of the game's controls, and are usually more accurate for aiming.
+Bottom line: This category has no clear winner, as it depends on the player.
+Many players prefer the gamepad because it's portable and easy to use.
+The keyboard and mouse, however, offer more customization of the game's controls, and are usually more accurate for aiming on games without aim assist.

 Console - Most console games are platform-dependent, meaning if you have an Xbox and your friend has a PlayStation or PC, you cannot play together even though you both have the same game.
 Some newer games are cross-platform, but many do not have this option.